helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+= 2.3.1 - March 26, 2021 =
+* 	Fixed: Flip Box - Link option was not working in zoom out effect
+* 	Fixed: Posts - Dynamic tag was not working for Read More Button text
+* 	Added: Posts - Option to open read more button in new tab
+* 	Added: Posts - Read More Button Icon Spacing option
+* 	Enhancement: Posts - Updated Read More Button Icon control

 = 2.3.0 - March 22, 2021 =
 * 	New: Random Image widget
 * 	Fixed: Info Box - Responsive Icon Position control was not working